 This unit was sold with our soft floor camper trailer as we didn’t need it, and I wanted to move the trailer on (it was a bit of a deal sweetener!).

 The third Evakool that we still own is an 82L fibreglass unit, that came with our Reconn R2 Hypercamper.
 This is also a fridge freezer, but is split about 2/3 of the way.
-We’ve used this now for over a year (and its 2 years old) with no issues.
+We’ve used this now for about 4 years now (and its just over 5 years old).

-I have a number of friends and family that also run the Evakool Fridges and have had no issues.
+I have a number of friends and family that also run the Evakool Fridges and they’ve have had minimal to no issues.
 They are a great product, and I have no need to change any of ours out.

 Evakool Fridge problems